dwr2118/locked-in-light/README.md

     - grab the forwarding URL from ngrok on your terminal and input this link into the index.html, arduino file
     - travel to the ngrok URL/color route to access the website's UI
     - try to change the color of your current status by pressing one of the buttons or inputting a new task by typing into the text box and hitting enter
-6. Try out the locked in lights yourself!
+6. Try out the locked in light yourself!